AGING OUThas been named a 2019 Louisiana Teen Readers' Choice Top 10 finalist.

-Aging Out, the sequel to Alton Carter's award-winning nonfiction saga The Boy Who Carried Bricks, is the winner of the 2017 In the Margins Award for Nonfiction.
+Aging Out, the sequel to the award-winning debut The Boy Who Carried Bricks, has won the 2017 In the Margins Award for Nonfiction.
 Aging Out was also named to the national 2017 In the Margins Master List.
 To learn more about the honor, click HERE.

 The Boy Who Carried Bricks named a finalist in ForeWord Reviews magazine’s 2016 Best Books of the Year, Indie Fab Awards.